-Faucets come in 5 varieties: center set, minispread, single hole, wall-mount or widespread.
+Bathtubs choices are complicated but faucet choices are maddening!
+Faucets come in 5 varieties: center-set, mini-spread, single hole, wall-mount or widespread.

-- 4″ Minispread Faucets are also classified as center set yet are a bit different.
-The have 3 separate pieces which give the look of a widespread faucet but you can still use the standard 4″ openings of a center set faucet.
+4″ Minispread Faucets are also classified as center-set yet are a bit different.
+They have 3 separate pieces which give the look of a widespread faucet but you can still use the standard 4″ openings of a center set faucet.
 Each handle controls either the hot or the cold water.
 It’s mixed together in the spout.

 You can put any kind of faucet you want in your home, especially if you are changing out the counter and sink at the same time.
 If you are simply replacing a leaky faucet you should buy the style that fits the opening you have (most often its going to be 4″ center set in a mobile home).
 You can get a replacement faucet from a mobile home supply store for cheap or you can spend a bit more on a piece that really makes a statement in the room.